dlauret/Peer-to-peer-application/README.md

 # Peer-to-peer-application
-Distributed peer-to-peer application that implements a system for sharing constantly updated data
+Distributed peer-to-peer application that implements a system for sharing constantly updated data.